Russia: Government and politics

 The president is elected by popular vote for a six-year term and may be elected no more than twice.
 Ministries of the government are composed of the premier and his deputies, ministers, and selected other individuals; all are appointed by the president on the recommendation of the prime minister (whereas the appointment of the latter requires the consent of the State Duma).
 United Russia is the dominant political party in Russia, and has been described as "big tent" and the "party of power".

-Under the administrations of Vladimir Putin, Russia has experienced democratic backsliding, and has become an authoritarian state under a dictatorship, with Putin's policies being referred to as Putinism.
+Post-Soviet Russia was a flawed democracy during the presidency of Boris Yeltsin.
+However, following the presidencies of Vladimir Putin and Dmitry Medvedev, it has experienced significant democratic backsliding.
+The political system evolved from electoral authoritarianism into a consolidated authoritarian regime.
+Some political scientists have characterized Putin as the head of a dictatorship, or a personalist regime.
+Putin's second tenure as president has led to further autocratization, which has been the most significant since the Soviet era, with some authors suggesting a regeneration of totalitarian elements.
+Putin's ruling policies are generally referred to as Putinism.

 Political divisions

-According to the constitution, the Russian Federation is composed of 89 federal subjects.
-In 1993, when the new constitution was adopted, there were 89 federal subjects listed, but some were later merged.
+Russia, by constitution, is a symmetric (with the possibility of an asymmetric configuration) federation.
+Unlike the Soviet asymmetric model of the RSFSR, where only republics were "subjects of the federation", the current constitution raised the status of other regions to the level of republics and made all regions equal with the title "subject of the federation".
+The regions of Russia have reserved areas of competence, but regions do not have sovereignty, do not have the status of a sovereign state, do not have the right to indicate any sovereignty in their constitutions and do not have the right to secede from the country.
+The laws of the regions cannot contradict federal laws.

 The federal subjects have equal representation—two delegates each—in the Federation Council, the upper house of the Federal Assembly.
 They do, however, differ in the degree of autonomy they enjoy.
 The federal districts of Russia were established by Putin in 2000 to facilitate central government control of the federal subjects.
 Originally seven, currently there are eight federal districts, each headed by an envoy appointed by the president.